XYIheng/kea_doc/docs/source/part1/first_property.rst

     pip install weditor==0.7.3
     python -m weditor

 The above command will isntall weditor on your PC and start weditor.
-It will offer a host server (default: https://localhost:17310).
+It offers a host server (default: https://localhost:17310).
 You can access it in your web broswer.

 .. figure:: ../../images/weditor_home.png
     :align: center

     The home page of weditor.

-Then, cd into the kea workspach and install the app omninotes.
+Then, cd into the kea workspace and install the app omninotes.

 .. code-block:: bash